-All non-EU citizens must have at least a residence permit which allows them to work.
-Depending on which residence permit you have your might be allowed to work as a freelancer or not.
+All non-EU citizens must have at least a residence permit that allows them to work.
+Depending on which residence permit you have you might be allowed to work as a freelancer or not.

 EU Blue Card

-Blue Card holders often allowed to work on the side as long as their main job remains to be full-time.
-You need to check the Zusatzblatt on your visa, if you see Selbständige Arbeit gestattet in means you can do freelance activities.
+Blue Card holders are often allowed to work on the side as long as their primary job remains full-time.
+You need to check the Zusatzblatt on your visa, if you see Selbständige Arbeit gestattet in means, you can do freelance activities.

 Work residence permit

-Holders of classic residence permit will work permission should also check the Zusatzblatt for same words.
+Holders of classic residence permit will work permission should also check the Zusatzblatt for the same words.

-If your residence permit doesn’t allow you to work independently than an application for a freelance visa must follow.
-Same as with the EU Blue card you can hold both freelance and your current working visa.
+If your residence permit doesn’t allow you to work independently, you should apply for a freelance visa.
+Same as with the EU Blue card, you can hold both a freelance and your current working visa.

-Students aren’t allowed to work as a freelancer, however they can be undertake normal employment.
-It shouldn’t be full-time though, up to 20 hours per week in fine.
+Students aren’t allowed to work as a freelancer.
+However, they can undertake regular employment.
+It shouldn’t be full-time though, up to 20 hours per week is fine.